mxclarke/repo-red/MasterDetailView/README.md

 for getting me started with Spring Boot.
 - I am new to [Thymeleaf](http://www.thymeleaf.org/), and have only used a small subset of its features so far.
 From what I've seen, it seems to be stable and an excellent replacement for JSPs.
-- Querydsl's dynamic query model requires code generation for the domain metadata classes.
-Since this is a complicating factor, for my part, the jury (a bunch of strange voices in my head) is still out as to whether I'll continue to use Querydsl instead of the Criteria API.
-- [JQuery Datatables](https://datatables.net/) appears to be very stable, with a seemingly inexhaustible supply of features.
+- [JQuery Datatables](https://datatables.net/) also appears to be very stable, with a seemingly inexhaustible supply of features.
 My main issue with it is that, while there's plenty of documentation, finding what you need can be quite a challenge.
 - [Webjars](www.webjars.org): good for local development, but [see here](http://www.jamesward.com/2014/03/20/webjars-now-on-the-jsdelivr-cdn).